-Businesses can make a huge impact in voter turnout by empowering customers to make their voices heard.
+Businesses can significantly impact voter turnout by empowering customers to make their voices heard.
 As a business, your nonpartisan civic engagement efforts will help build trust in your brand.
-Celebrating Vote Early Day is a win-win for businesses, customers, and democracy!
+Celebrating Vote Early Day is a win-win for companies, customers, and democracy!

-With every Vote Early Day celebration, we want to help as many voters as possible take measurable steps toward casting their ballot in a fun and engaging atmosphere.
-We encourage each business partner to design a celebration that best fits the needs of their unique group of customers.
-This guide will help provide some inspiration and suggestions for activation ideas, but how you celebrate is totally up to you!
+The goal of every Vote Early Day celebration is to help as many voters as possible take measurable steps toward casting their ballot in a fun and engaging atmosphere.
+We encourage each business partner to design a celebration that best fits the needs of their unique customer group.
+This guide will help provide some inspiration and suggestions for activation ideas, but how you celebrate is up to you!

-You can learn more about the successes of businesses who engage in Civic Responsibility here.
+You can learn more about the successes of businesses that engage in Civic Responsibility here.

 Celebrate by Engaging with Customers